SEND self-evaluation framework

 - Improving outcomes for children and young people with SEND

-Throughout the document the areas above have been mapped against our four main themes and against our Special Educational Needs and Disabilities (SEND) Improvement Plan.
-This Plan aims to fulfil the ambitions of the SEND and Inclusion Strategy 2021-2023.
+Throughout the document, the areas above have been mapped against our four main themes and against our Special Educational Needs and Disabilities (SEND) Improvement Plan.
+This Plan aims to fulfill the ambitions of the SEND and Inclusion Strategy 2021-2023.

 Full details of the SEND and Inclusion Strategy 2021-2023 and Improvement Plan is published via Buckinghamshire Local Offer and schools web:

-This document will be update and published on a termly basis.
-This document will next be update in Autumn term 2021.
+This document will be updated and published on a term basis.
+This document will next be updated in Autumn term 2021.

 Strategic development and partnerships

 SEND is a key priority for Buckinghamshire and is owned strategically and politically at the highest levels.
-The SEND and Inclusion Strategy which was coproduced with all stakeholders, including professionals, young people and parent representatives from Families and Carers Together (FACT) Bucks, the parent/carer forum and Buckinghamshire SEND IAS.
+The SEND and Inclusion Strategy was coproduced with all stakeholders, including professionals, young people, and parent representatives from Families and Carers Together (FACT) Bucks, the parent/carer forum, and Buckinghamshire SEND IAS.
 The strategy reflects collaboration across the Local Area and sets out our collective aspirations for 2021 – 2023.
 This has been approved by the Cabinet on Tuesday 2nd March 2021.
-Leadership across the Local Authority and the CCG is strong and a clear governance structure ensures that all stakeholders including young people, parents and carers are engaged, accountable and part of the solutions.
-The SEND Integrated Services Board (ISB) includes parent representatives, Voluntary and Community Sector, CCG, Head teachers and is chaired by the Corporate Director of Children Services.
+Leadership across the Local Authority and the CCG is strong and a clear governance structure ensures that all stakeholders including young people, parents, and carers are engaged, accountable, and part of the solutions.
+The SEND Integrated Services Board (ISB) includes parent representatives, Voluntary and Community Sector, CCG, Headteachers, and is chaired by the Corporate Director of Children Services.
 This ensures that all services take accountability for their delivery and performance as part of a broader SEND system.